The Ford

 Design changes

-a brass radiator and headlights.
-The horn and
+brass radiator and headlights.
+The horn and numerous

-numerous small parts were also brass.
-Many of the
+small parts were also brass.
+Many of the early cars were

-available so trucks could be built to suit.
-Ford
+chassis was available so trucks could be built to suit.

-from the magneto until the electrical system was
+magneto until the electrical system was upgraded to a

 The Model T production system,